-ABC cancelled this kooky sitcom after just four episodes in September 1966 before the first Nielsen ratings for the season had even been released.
-The network supposedly never wanted to air the show in the first place but a sponsor insisted.
-Tammy Grimes starred as a wacky heiress prone to wild schemes that often involved costumes and impersonations.
+ABC cancelled this kooky sitcom after just four episodes in September 1966 before the first Nielsen ratings of the season were released.
+Tammy Grimes starred as a wacky heiress prone to wild schemes.
 Richard Sargent co-starred as her calmer twin brother.
-Critics hated the show but loved Grimes, who felt viewers couldn’t relate to her character.
+Critics hated the show and viewers tuned out.

-NOTE: The Tammy Grimes Show was broadcast in color but the only versions of the four aired episodes circulating among private collectors are sourced from black and white prints.
+NOTE: Although ABC broadcast The Tammy Grimes Show in color, copies of the four aired episodes circulating among private collectors are sourced from black and white prints.

 In many ways, The Tammy Grimes Show seemed destined for success.
 It had a lot going for it.
 The pilot script was written by George Axelrod, who as a playwright penned The Seven Year Itch and Will Success Spoil Rock Hunter? and as a screenwriter adapted both Breakfast at Tiffany’s and The Manchurian Candidate for the silver screen.
 William Dozier, the man responsible for Batman, served as executive producer.
 The star was Tammy Grimes, who won a Tony Award in 1960 for her starring role in The Unsinkable Molly Brown.
 Co-producing would be Alex Gottlieb and Richard Whorf, two men with successful television careers dating back to the 1950s.